ipspace/netlab/docs/module/vlan.md

 * **vrf** -- the VRF VLAN belongs to
 * **prefix** -- IP prefix assigned to the VLAN.
 The value of the prefix could be an IPv4 prefix or a dictionary with **ipv4** and **ipv6** keys.
 * **pool** -- addressing pool used to assign IPv4/IPv6 prefixes to the VLAN.
 VLAN prefixes are allocated from addressing pools before interface address assignments.
+* A VLAN definition can also contain other valid interface-level parameters (for example, OSPF cost).

-Empty VLAN definition will get [default values](default-vlan-values) assigned during the topology transformation process.
+VLAN definitions lacking **id** or **vni** attribute get [default VLAN ID and VNI values](default-vlan-values) assigned during the topology transformation process.

 (default-vlan-values)=
 ## Default VLAN Values